What Is Lot Tracking and How to Use It?

 What is Lot Tracking?

-There may be many different people involved with the handling of products and materials.
-Usually, at each point of handling, lot codes must also be recorded.
+There may be many different people involved with the handling of products and materials in various steps of the process.
+Usually, lot codes need to be recorded at each point of handling.

-Using paper and pen, or Excel, is very time-consuming and a sure recipe for disaster, since a small mistake in tracking can cascade into massive problems for the whole company.
+Using paper and pen or spreadsheets to do this can be very time-consuming and a sure recipe for disaster, since a small mistake in tracking can cascade into massive problems for the whole company.

-A manufacturing ERP, which ties the various operations together into a single platform, greatly automates the whole lot tracking process, usually thanks to the following abilities:
+An inventory management software that ties the various operations together into a single platform makes the whole lot tracking process mostly automated, usually thanks to the following abilities:

 - Automated lot management, which is a core part of inventory and warehouse management.

-- A single source of truth – the ability to follow lots through all different processes, from purchase receipt, use in production, warehouse movements, sales and shipping.
+- A single source of truth – the ability to follow lots through all of the different processes, from purchase receipt, use in production, warehouse movements, and sales to shipping.

-- Automatically managing the usage of items according to FIFO or FEFO principles, which saves time, prevents confusion and minimizes data-entry.
+- Automatically managing the usage of items according to FIFO or FEFO principles, which saves time, prevents confusion, and minimizes data entry errors.

 The Lifecycle of a Lot

-What does lot tracking look like with Manufacturing ERP?
+So, what does lot tracking look like within an ERP/MRP system?

-- For example, when receiving goods, the stock worker can simply print out an automatically generated, unique label to stick on the box of received items, which identifies the specific lot.
+- For example, when receiving goods, an inventory employee can simply print out an automatically generated, unique label to stick on the box of received items, which identifies the specific lot.

-- Then, when the next handling operation takes place, e.g. moving items to the shop-floor, the next worker only looks into the ERP system to see what his/her task is, what materials he/she must pick, which lot and the storage location.
+- Then, when the next handling operation takes place, e.g. moving items to the shop floor, the next worker only has to look at the ERP system to see what their task is, what materials they must pick, from which lot and storage location.

 - When production is finished, the new, unique labels are stuck on the products and stored in the warehouse.

-- Once products should be picked from the warehouse and shipped to the customer, again, the warehouse worker can pick the products from stock according to the instructions from the manufacturing ERP.
+- Once products should be picked from the warehouse and shipped to the customer, the warehouse worker can again pick the products from stock according to the instructions from the ERP system.

-- For double-checking, workers may even use barcode scanners to ensure they are handling the right items and get instant feedback from the manufacturing ERP.
+- For double-checking, workers may even use barcode scanners to ensure they are handling the right items and get instant feedback from the system.

-- And if necessary, it is always possible to manually intervene and tell the software which lots were actually used, if for some reason the originally planned lots are not available for use.
+- If necessary, it is always possible to manually intervene and tell the software which lots were actually used, if for some reason the originally planned lots are not available for use.

 Making a Product Recall

-When you find out that there was a problem with some lot of materials, you can easily pull a report that tells you:
+When you find out that there was a problem with a lot of materials, you can easily pull a report that tells you:

-- Which lots of products used these specific materials
+- Which lots of products were manufactured using these specific materials

 - Which customers received the affected products